How do I practice for the PRAXIS Math Test?

 In most states, passing the PRAXIS test is a requirement for new teachers to become certified in their teaching field and, for some experienced educators, it may be required to upgrade a certificate or when moving to a new state.
 Even if your area of certification is not math, you’ll most likely be required to test over math concepts at some point.
 If you teach or are planning to teach elementary level math, you may find that the test questions cover skills that are more difficult than those you’re used to teaching.
 And, for those who aren’t math teachers, the concepts may be completely unfamiliar.
 Therefore, it’s critical to practice for the math component of the test and prepare as much as you can beforehand.

 What is the best way of preparing for the PRAXIS Math Test?

-By taking our PRAXIS math practice test to identify the areas you need to work on, then going through our videos and interactive lessons to improve your knowledge in these areas, you’ll be in a great position to pass the PRAXIS math test.
+By taking our PRAXIS math test prep and practice course, you’ll identify the areas you need to work on.
+Then, going through our videos and interactive lessons to improve your knowledge in these areas, you’ll be in a great position to pass the PRAXIS math test.